5 of the Best Wi-Fi Routers for Long Range in 2024

 Netgear Nighthawk RAXE300

-• Best For Secure
+• Best For Fiber Optic

 For high-speed internet across vast areas, the Netgear Nighthawk RAXE300 excels with impressive speeds and expansive coverage, ideal for streaming and gaming.